 “Swelling” as a drug side effect doesn’t seem like that big a deal.
-And yet drug-induced swelling can be unpleasant at best and life threatening at worst.
-Amlodipine (Norvasc) is the second most prescribed blood pressure (BP) medicine in the United States.
-At last count more than 14 million people filled over 75 million prescriptions for this calcium channel blocker (aka calcium antagonist).
-Lisinopril (Prinivil, Zestril) is the most prescribed BP drug in America.
-Not only is it the # 1 blood pressure pill, it is the most prescribed drug overall.
+Yet drug-induced swelling can be unpleasant at best and life threatening at worst.
+Amlodipine (Norvasc) is the second most frequently prescribed blood pressure (BP) medicine in the United States.
+At last count, more than 14 million people filled over 75 million prescriptions for this calcium channel blocker (aka calcium antagonist).
+Lisinopril (Prinivil, Zestril) is actually the most commonly prescribed BP drug in America.
+Not only is it the #1 blood pressure pill, it is the most prescribed drug overall.
 More than 21 million individuals filled over 110 million prescriptions for lisinopril.
-Swollen ankles from amlodipine can be unpleasant.
-A swollen tongue from lisinopril is a crisis, as this reader points out.
+Although swollen ankles from amlodipine can be unpleasant, a swollen tongue from lisinopril is a crisis, as this reader points out.

 A Swollen Tongue from Lisinopril Leads to ER Visit!

 Q. My doctor prescribed amlodipine for high blood pressure.
 It made my ankles swell so much that he switched me to lisinopril instead.
-I took one lisinopril pill and ended up in the ER with a swollen tongue and chest pains.
+After taking just one lisinopril pill, I ended up in the ER with a swollen tongue and chest pains.
 I could hardly breathe.

 I was given an EKG and later I was told I could go home or stay overnight.
-I decided to go home but in the middle of the night I broke out in itchy red hives from head to toe.
-I thought it was from the sticky patches they put on your body for the EKG.
+Although I decided to go home, in the middle of the night I broke out in itchy red hives from head to toe.
+My first thought was the sticky patches they put on your body for the EKG.
 However, it turned out that it was from the lisinopril.
 What can I do now?

-A. One of the most common side effects of amlodipine (Norvasc) is edema or fluid retention.
+A. Lisinopril can lead to swelling of the face and throat, as we discuss below.
+First, though, here’s some information on amlodipine.
+One of its most common side effects is edema or fluid retention.
 Women appear to be more susceptible to this problem.
 Anywhere from 15 to 25 percent of patients complain of swelling in their feet, ankles and legs (Journal of Human Hypertension, Aug.
 2009).